 There are three different variables that dictate how efficient laboratory experiments will be.
 These include the people working in the laboratory, the processes they all follow, and the equipment they have available to use.
 Below are some tips for keeping your lab processes efficient.

 Nothing is more important to efficiency in the laboratory than the people running the tests.
 It doesn’t matter what sector the lab is working in; the team needs to be strong and have all of the necessary skills and knowledge to achieve the lab’s objectives.

 Within a lab environment, it is important that each person is accountable for areas in terms of organization and cleanliness.
 Doing this will ensure the whole environment stays working efficiently.

 Keep an eye out for new products

 Each year, new types of lab equipment pieces make their way into the marketplace.
 Keep an eye out for lab equipment that you can replace with more efficient and reliable qualities.
 Some manufacturers allow their customers to suggest modifications to make equipment more suited to your specific lab procedures.

-Brittany Waddell is a contributing writer and media specialist for Loc Scientific.
+Author of this article Brittany Waddell is a contributing writer and media specialist for Loc Scientific.
 She often produces content for a variety of scientific blogs.